ndevlin/LiveRayMarching/README.md

 ## Implementation Details:
+Selected information about various algorithms and challenges overcome in implementing various features

 - Lens Controls:
     Enabling the creation of "real" camera controls required a few different techniques.
 In order to make it work, I added an additional render pass.
 To begin with, I needed to set up a Post-Processing framework with WebGL.
 The original ray-marched scene is first rendered and stored to a texture using a Frame Buffer.
 Depth information is stored to to the alpha channel since all elements in the scene are opaque.
 Since the first render pass renders everything on a single-pixel basis, each pixel doesn't have any information about it's neighboring pixels.
 The second pass allows access to the whole image.
 The second shader reads from the texture to sample neighboring pixels to accomplish a Gaussian blur.
 This is interpolated according to the depth information stored in the depth channel combined with the FocusDistance value between a fully blurry image and an un-blurred image.
 This gives the effect of a shallow depth of field.
 This result is interpolated with an un-blurry image according to the Aperture parameter to simulate a shallower or less shallow depth of field per the user's preference.